schope26/schope26.github.io/README.md

 # About me

 ## My interests
-1. I like plating video games
+1. I like playing video games
 2. I like producing music
 3. I serve at Olive Garden